 How Can You Avoid a ‘Frozen Face’ Look?

-At the Harley Clinic in London, we use anti-wrinkle injections to reduce movement and not stop it altogether.
-The ‘frozen face’ look is often the result of using too much Botox in a treatment session.
+At the Harley Clinic in London, we use anti-wrinkle injections to reduce movement but not stop it altogether.
+The ‘frozen face’ look is often the result of using too much botulinum toxin in a treatment session.
 Our practitioners are experienced and have proven results delivering a natural and more youthful look.

 How Regularly Should You Have Anti-Wrinkle Injections?